This website is intended for US Healthcare Professionals.

 of patients discontinued treatment due to death

-Discontinuations due to adverse reactions
+Discontinuations due to adverse events

 REBLOZYL: